paulross/pymemtrace/docs/source/examples/c_py_mem_trace.rst

 Often it is more convenient to use these as decorators of a particular function of interest.
 The decorators take the constructor arguments and will write to the appropriate file.
-Decorated functions that call other such decorated functions will behave appropriately with each registering the profiler and writing to its unique log file.

 For example: